True Leptonium ($l^+ l^-$) Production in UPC Triphoton Interaction

 For $J/\psi$ production, we find that the direct triphoton contribution exhibits a pronounced sensitivity to the small-$x$ region.
 While UPC measurements are generally understood to be dominated by QCD-driven mechanisms, primarily photon--Pomeron interactions, the inclusion of resolved-photon contributions within the triphoton framework can partly account for the difference between the direct prediction and experimental data, especially in the central rapidity region.

-As a complementary validation, we have compared our results with dilepton production in UPCs.
-Although the conventional two-photon mechanism captures the dominant contribution, it does not fully saturate the observed production rate.
-In particular, deviations at the level of up to $\sim 40\%$ in the photon-energy spectrum suggest the presence of additional production mechanisms.
+As a complementary validation, we have compared our results with dimuon production in UPCs.
+Although the conventional two-photon mechanism captures the dominant contribution, noticeable deviations in the photon-energy spectrum still remain.
+These deviations suggest the presence of additional contributions beyond the conventional two-photon channel.
 We find that the triphoton interaction can naturally account for part of this excess, contributing at the level of a few $\mu\mathrm{b}$ under typical experimental conditions.

 Motivated by these observations, we have investigated the production of leptonium bound states via multi-photon fusion.
 The predicted cross sections for vector dimuonium reach the $\mu\mathrm{b}$ level at the LHC, corresponding to sizable event yields.
 This indicates that dimuonium production may already be within reach of current UPC data.
 Although its dominant decay into low-$p_{\mathrm{T}}$ $e^+e^-$ pairs poses experimental challenges, future detector upgrades may improve the sensitivity to such soft final states.
 In addition, the characteristic lifetime of dimuonium ($\sim 10^{-12}~\mathrm{s}$) provides a potential handle through displaced vertex signatures.